Table of Contents

 Soon, your friends will be asking you to make them a pair of do-it-yourself DIY clay earrings, too!
 And, who knows, maybe you'll tune into your entrepreneurial side and found your own handmade jewelry business!

-Now, let's hop into our comprehensive guide to making fun, beautiful polymer clay earrings — which you can do right at home, no studio required.
+Now, let's hop into our comprehensive guide to making fun, beautiful clay earrings — which you can do right at home, no studio required.

-How to Prepare to Make Polymer Clay Earrings
+How to Make Clay Earrings

 What is Needed for Polymer clay Earrings?